Lisa Rieffel: Life and career

 Rieffel was born in Denville, New Jersey.
-As a child, she starred on Broadway and at The Kennedy Center in Raggedy Ann: The Musical Adventure.
+As a child actress, she starred on Broadway and at The Kennedy Center in Raggedy Ann: The Musical Adventure.
 She is a founding member and lead singer of the Los Angeles-based alternative rock band Killola.
 The band has released three albums: Louder, Louder!
 (2006), I Am The Messer (2008) and Let's Get Associated (2010) as well as a live DVD/CD titled Killola: Live in Hollywood (2007).

 In television, Rieffel was a series regular in The Thorns, Ann Jillian, The Trials of Rosie O'Neill, Women of the House, and Empty Nest (season 5 only).
-In 1998, Rieffel was an original cast member of The King of Queens during the show's first season, taking part in four of the sitcom's first six episodes before leaving the show.
+In 1998, Rieffel was an original cast member of The King of Queens during the show's first season, appearing in five of the sitcom's first six episodes before leaving the show.
 Some of Rieffel's other television credits include The Cosby Show, Blossom, Roseanne, Married... with Children, Party of Five, The Pretender, Dr. Quinn, Medicine Woman, Brotherly Love, and NCIS.

 Her film credits include Forget Paris (1995) and Drowning Mona (2000).

 Rieffel co-wrote and recorded a song entitled "So Pretty" for the 2003 film Legally Blonde 2: Red, White & Blonde; the song, however, was not featured on the soundtrack album.

 In 2007, Rieffel starred in the cult-popular web-series Girltrash! created by Angela Robinson.
 Girltrash! was a gritty, pulp comedy-drama with a decidedly lesbian spin.
 The web-series co-starred Rieffel, Margaret Cho, Rose Rollins, Michelle Lombardo, Riki Lindhome, Jimmi Simpson, Mandy Musgrave, and Gabrielle Christian.
 The webisodic consisted of 11 installments, airing weekly via OurChart.com, a fictitious website-turned-social-network controlled by Showtime.

 The feature film Girltrash: All Night Long began production in December 2009.
 The script was written by Angela Robinson, with Killola writing and producing the original songs for the film's musical numbers.
 After several postponements, Girltrash: All Night Long was finally released in January 2014.

+In 2019, Rieffel formed the band H. Kink with former Killola member and actor Timm Sharp, releasing their first album Wish I Were Here.
+Sharp left the band shortly after, and Rieffel continued to release music solo under the H. Kink name until Sharp rejoined for their second album in 2023, Karate.

+In 2025, Rieffel began releasing music under the solo project name Fur Trapper.

 Personal life

 Rieffel is married to Killola bassist Johnny Dunn.
 They have a daughter, Jolee Rose (born December 2011), who gained viral fame in May 2020 for her original song "I Wonder What's Inside Your Butthole".
-Rieffel and her husband have hosted their own live radio show on Monday nights via her band's website since 2007.